aws-samples/foundation-model-benchmarking-tool/docs/benchmarking.md

         echo hf_yourtokenstring > /tmp/fmbench-read/scripts/hf_token.txt
         ```

     1. Run `FMBench` with a packaged or a custom config file. **_This step will also deploy the model on the EC2 instance_**.
+The `--write-bucket` parameter value is just a placeholder and an actual S3 bucket is not required

         ```{.bash}
-        # the --write-bucket parameter value is just a placeholder and an actual S3 bucket is not required
         fmbench --config-file /tmp/fmbench-read/configs/llama3/8b/config-ec2-llama3-8b.yml --local-mode yes --write-bucket placeholder > fmbench.log 2>&1
         ```